Douglas Hambidge

-Douglas Walter Hambidge was the seventh Bishop of Caledonia and New Westminster; and ninth Metropolitan of British Columbia.
+Douglas Walter Hambidge (6 March 1927 – 2 March 2026) was a Canadian Anglican clergyman who was the seventh Bishop of Caledonia and New Westminster; and ninth Metropolitan of British Columbia.

+Biography

-He was born in London on 6 March 1927, educated at London University and ordained in 1953.
-After a curacy at St Mark's, Dalston he held incumbencies at Cassiar, Smithers and Fort St John.
-In 1969 he was elected as Bishop of Caledonia and in 1980 was elected as Bishop and translated to the Diocese of New Westminster.
-In 1981 he became Metropolitan of British Columbia, resigning in 1993.
-From then until his retirement Principal, St Mark's Theological College and an Assistant Bishop in Dar es Salaam.
+Hambidge was born in London, England on 6 March 1927, educated at London University, and ordained in 1953.
+After a curacy at St Mark's, Dalston he held incumbencies in Canada at Cassiar, Smithers and Fort St John.
+In 1969, he was elected as Bishop of Caledonia and in 1980 was elected as Bishop and translated to the Diocese of New Westminster.
+In 1981, he became Metropolitan of British Columbia, resigning in 1993.
+From then until his retirement he was Principal, St Mark's Theological College and an Assistant Bishop in Dar es Salaam.
+Hambidge died on 2 March 2026, aged 98.